jayminwest/project-mosaic-template/ai_docs/email-service-guide.md

 2. Verify the API key is valid
 3. Help you set up a custom domain (optional)
 4. Update your environment variables
+5. Guide you through Supabase SMTP configuration (optional)

+### Supabase SMTP Configuration

+For authentication emails, you'll need to configure Supabase to use Resend as its SMTP provider:

+1. Get your Resend SMTP credentials from the Resend dashboard:
+   - Go to the Resend dashboard > SMTP section
+   - Generate or view your SMTP credentials

+2. In your Supabase dashboard:
+   - Go to Project Settings > Auth > SMTP
+   - Enable Custom SMTP
+   - Enter the following details:
+     - Host: smtp.resend.com
+     - Port: 465
+     - Username: Your Resend SMTP username (usually "resend")
+     - Password: Your Resend SMTP password
+     - Sender Name: Your product name
+     - Sender Email: The email you configured in the setup script

+3. Customize email templates in Supabase:
+   - Go to Authentication > Email Templates
+   - Customize the templates for confirmation, invitation, magic link, and reset password emails

 ## Using the Email Service

+### When to Use Each Approach

+- **Use Supabase Auth Emails for**:
+  - Email verification during signup
+  - Password reset requests
+  - Magic link authentication
+  - User invitations through Supabase

+- **Use Custom Email Service for**:
+  - Welcome emails after successful signup
+  - Transactional emails (receipts, notifications)
+  - Marketing emails
+  - Custom workflows not handled by Supabase

 ### Basic Usage